 Perfect safer alternatives to conventional cleaning products!
 Get creative with regular everyday products to make your own household cleaning supplies, which are non-toxic, budget-friendly and super effective.

 First of all, of all the home chores, cooking is the only thing I actually love to do.
 For me, cooking is not even a chore.
-It’s a special time for me to zone out, utilize my creative juices and put my love on a plate in the form of a meal.
+It’s a special time for me to zone out, put my creative juices to good use and serve my love on a plate in the form of a delicious meal.

 No one likes the idea of spraying toxins in their home in the name of “keeping it clean.”
-This is even more important when you have kids pets or someone with a compromised immune system in your home.
+This is even more consequential when you have kids, pets or someone with a compromised immune system in your home.
 All-natural non-toxic household cleaning supplies are a useful alternative, especially ones that can be made with simple products that you already have in the kitchen anyway.

-With some baking soda, salt, vinegar (preferably white) and lemon you can make a variety of combinations from these products to create your own home cleaning agents — non-toxic, all-natural, budget-friendly, and super effective.
+With some baking soda, salt, vinegar (preferably white) and lemon, you can make a variety of combinations from these simple products to create your own home cleaning agents — non-toxic, all-natural, budget-friendly, and super effective.

 Baking Soda: Always a staple in my kitchen thanks to my love for baking, but an essential in my cleaning as well for 1001 reasons.
 Baking soda works well as a natural deodorizer (refreshing a foul-smelling fridge, deodorizing musty upholstery, linen, shoes etc) and as an all-purpose surface cleaner.
 But, when partnered with other household liquids, it becomes a high-powered potion that breaks through greasy residue, cleans grout, polishes metal, and unclogs drains.